Is Landlord Insurance Mandatory

 Here are some of the benefits to having landlord insurance:

 When you have landlord insurance, liability insurance will be automatically included in your policy.
 This means you will be protected from legal fees and medical expenses in the event that a tenant or a guest is injured at your rental property due to a covered loss and comes after you for damages.
 Instead of you having to pay out of pocket for these expenses, your liability coverage will cover the costs.
 The amount your insurance company will cover will depend on the amount of coverage you chose to have when you purchased the policy.

-This type of coverage protects the property itself from covered losses.
+This type of coverage protects the property itself from covered losses and helps protect your insurable interests.
 For example, if your property is destroyed by a fire or tornado, or suffers significant water damage from burst pipes, your landlord insurance covers the replacement costs necessary to fix the property.
 The amount of coverage will depend on your insurance policy and the amount of property damage the building suffers.

 Note: Sometimes people are confused with replacement costs and functional replacement costs.
 Functional replacement costs are when the damaged property/item is replaced with an alternative that functions the same but is of lower quality.

 Most landlord insurance policies also provide coverage in the case that a rental property is made uninhabitable due to a covered loss.
 For example, if you own an apartment building with multiple rental units and the majority of them are made uninhabitable due a fire, your insurance will cover not only the replacement cost for those units, but will also cover your loss of income for that period of time.